hbroek/reken/documentation/developer-guide/chapter-4.md

   <output data-text="${celcius}"></output>
 </label>
 ```
-In this example to user can enter a value in the Fahrenheit `input` control, resulting in an updated `fahrenheit` variable.
-The input control change triggers a model update, which recalculates the `celcius`.
+In this example the user can enter a value in the Fahrenheit `input` control, resulting in an updated `fahrenheit` variable.
+The input control change triggers a model update, which recalculates the `celcius` variable.
 The updated `celcius` value updates the output control Element's textContent via the `data-text` attribute.

-## 4.16 `data-route`
+## 4.16 data-route

 **Syntax:**
 **`data-route`="([classname]:)[routename]([#variable]\)"**